coder09lop/BitCore/README.md

 BitCore is a replica of OpenCore but not only in mac but all the OS.
 This repository contains the source code for BitCore, a OpenCore replica

 REQUIMENTS :
-1. Java Development Kit
-2. Python pip installed
-3. Python 3.8 or higher
-4. Java 8 or higher
+1. Read the 'Read.md'
-5. A linux distro [note this works only with linux]
+2. you need a linux distro [note this works only with linux]

 ####################